open-sausages/silverstripe-reactjs-common/readme.md

 # SilverStripe ReactJS Common

-Exposes ReactJS and Flux for use in SilverStripe CMS React Components.
+ReactJS Common exposes the required libraries and classes for building React components in SilverStripe CMS.

-Instead of bundling React a bunch of times, in a bunch of components, include this module and import React from one place.

 ## Install